 Skip to contents

-There are three plot types built into mqor().
+There are a handful of plot types built into mqor().
 To demonstrate them, we first need to calculate some statistics to use as inputs.

 stats_long <- summarise_mqo_stats(demo_longterm, "PM10", term = "long")